fiskaltrust/release-notes/middleware/middleware-1.3.26.md

 ## Feature: Introduced compatibility with fiskaly v2 standalone product
 As we'll make the fiskaly v2 standalone (or "single product") publicly available in our shop in the upcoming weeks, we enabled a convenience feature that will prevent accidental registration of multiple clients on a single TSE, which would lead to additional costs.
 This feature will only be activated if the TSE was bought as a standalone product; TSEs-as-a-Service and TSEs that are individually bought by the users themselves are not affected.

-## Improvement: Bring you own datacenter now supports kubernetes v1.22+
+## Improvement: Bring you own Datacenter now supports Kubernetes v1.22+
-We've upgraded byodcs loadbalancer to the [Ambassador 2.0 stack](https://www.getambassador.io/docs/emissary/latest/about/changes-2.0.0/) which is now compatible with kubernetes v1.22+.
+We've upgraded BYODCs loadbalancer to the [Ambassador 2.0 stack](https://www.getambassador.io/docs/emissary/latest/about/changes-2.0.0/) which is now compatible with Kubernetes v1.22+.

 :::danger

 This update will lead to short downtime during the update process.
-Please follow the [Migration Guide](https://github.com/fiskaltrust/helm-charts/blob/master/bring-your-own-datacenter/MIGRATION.md#v1326) when *updating* to this version of byodc.
+Please follow the [Migration Guide](https://github.com/fiskaltrust/helm-charts/blob/master/bring-your-own-datacenter/MIGRATION.md#v1326) when *updating* to this version of BYODC.
-Attempting the update without following the steps described there will destroy your byodc installation.
+Attempting the update without following the steps described there will destroy your BYODC installation.

 :::